mathieu-aubin/video-dl/README.md

 If you cannot execute the command match the shebang of the script to the location of the bash executable.

 ### iOS:
-Jailbreak your device, install the terminal app and run the following command:
+Jailbreak your device, install the terminal app and wget and run the following command:

 ```
 wget http://daniilgentili.magix.net/rai.sh -O rai.sh && chmod +x rai.sh